 The languages are used to communicate with others.
 Computer languages are used to write the programs [software] to communicate with the machines.

 What is a Programming Language?

-A Programming Language is a formal language, which comprises a set of instructions that is used to communicate with the computer.
+A programming language is a formal language comprising a set of instructions that produce various kinds of output.
+Programming languages are used in computer programming to implement algorithms.
+A Programming Language is a formal language comprising a set of instructions used to communicate with the computer.
 Programming Language is classified into two types:

 - High-Level Programming Language

 For a better understanding, please have a look at the following image.